rcc-uchicago/user-guide/docs/midway23/midway_partitions.md

 # Slurm Partitions

 Partitions are collections of compute nodes with similar characteristics.
-Normaly, a user submits a job to a partition (via Slurm flag `--partition=<partition>`) and then the job is allocated to any idle compute node within that partition.
+Normally, a user submits a job to a partition (via Slurm flag `--partition=<partition>`) and then the job is allocated to any idle compute node within that partition.
 To get a full list of available partitions, type the following command in the terminal
 ```
 sinfo -o "%20P %5D %14F %4c %8G %8z %26f %N"
 ```